Zeepaardje98/Bottenkraker-Timer/README.md

 ## Run Snipetool
 To run this tool, follow these steps in the command line or terminal:
 1. Navigate to the folder containing ```snipetool.py```: cd ```Bottenkraker-Timer/```
-2. Run the snipetool: ```python snipetool.py```
+2. Run the snipetool: ```python snipetool.py```\
-Or (optional) for windows, download the .zip file of the version you want from https://github.com/Zeepaardje98/TimeTool_Release. unzip this file, and execute snipetool.exe
+Additionaly, for windows, you can download the .zip file of the version you want from https://github.com/Zeepaardje98/TimeTool_Release. unzip this file, and execute snipetool.exe

 ## Guide to the Snipetool
 When starting the snipetool.
 This window will show up:\